 Your surgeon usually performs this second procedure while you are under general anesthesia.
-He removes the temporary catheter and implants the permanent catheter, again through a needle or incision.
+He or she will remove the temporary catheter and implant the permanent catheter, again through a needle or incision.

 After surgery, you may experience some mild discomfort and swelling at the incision sites for several days.
 Your pump is programmed to release medication over a specific period of time.
 You need regular doctor visits to refill the pump’s reservoir.
 Over time, the catheter may move enough to require repositioning.
 Strenuous activity can damage the catheter or the pump, leading to replacement surgery.